Editor's Note: This story originally appeared on NewRetirement.

 Behavioral finance research suggests that educating yourself about all the factors that impact your retirement financial security is a good step to overcoming anchoring.

-To start, you might want to explore these “15 Scenarios to Try with a Comprehensive Retirement Calculator” and actually experiment with your own numbers.
+To start, you might want to explore these 15 scenarios that impact your retirement plan and actually experiment with your own numbers in a detailed retirement planning calculator.

 The bandwagon effect is a behavioral finance observation that you have the inclination to do things because many other people – particularly your friends and family – do them.